 The following are some of the possible areas of conflict for INFJs and ESTPs:

 - INFJ’s need for structure and ESTP’s need for freedom and flexibility

 - ESTPs and INFJ’s conflict avoidance

 - INFJ’s abstract thinking and idealism and ESTP’s rationality and realism

-These traits of INFJs and ESTPs can lead them to unintentionally hurt and misunderstand each other at times, and because neither of them are particularly good at confronting emotional issues head on, the problems can get bigger and eventually spiral out of control.
+These traits of INFJs and ESTPs can lead them to hurt and misunderstand each other at times unintentionally, and because neither of them is particularly good at confronting emotional issues head-on, the problems can get bigger and eventually spiral out of control.

 How do INFJ and ESTP resolve conflict?